scipp/scipp/doc/type-erased-prototype.md

   - Data variables are always `Data::Value` and `Data::Error` and there does not seem to be a need to support anything else?
     - Use name-based access if there are multiple data variables of this type.
 - Support iterating variables with different dimensions order, i.e., we have support for on-the-fly transposition of data.
+- Access to derived "virtual" variables such as `Coord::SpectrumPosition` via `DatasetView`.
+  Such variables do not exist in the `Dataset` but can be derived from other variables.
+  In the case of `Coord::SpectrumPosition` we use `Coord::DetectorPosition` and `Coord::DetectorGrouping`.

 Open questions:
 - How to generically refer to the "X" dimension, i.e., typically originally `Variable::Tof` but also anything derived from it?
 - Note that there will be an equivalent to `Histogram` for `PointData`.
-  - Is it a problem if they two are completely distinct types?
+  - Is it a problem if the two are completely distinct types?

 ### To do